A Tale of Two Cities: Plot of the second book

-In London, Carton confesses his love to Lucie, but quickly recognises that she cannot love him in return.
-Carton nevertheless promises to "embrace any sacrifice for you and for those dear to you".
-Darnay asks for Dr Manette's permission to wed Lucie, and he agrees.
-On the morning of the marriage, Darnay reveals his real name and lineage to Dr Manette, facts that Manette had asked him to withhold until that day.
-The unexpected revelation causes Dr Manette to revert to his obsessive shoemaking.
+In London, Carton confesses his love to Lucie, but quickly recognises that she does not love him.
+He nevertheless promises to "embrace any sacrifice for you and for those dear to you".
+Darnay asks for Dr. Manette's permission to wed Lucie, and he agrees.
+On the morning of the marriage, Darnay reveals his real name and lineage to Dr. Manette, facts that Manette had asked him to withhold until that day.
+The unexpected revelation causes Dr. Manette to revert to his obsessive shoemaking.
 He returns to sanity before their return from honeymoon, and the whole incident is kept secret from Lucie.

 As the years pass, Lucie and Charles raise a family in England: a son (who dies in childhood) and a daughter, little Lucie.
 Lorry finds a second home with them.
 Carton, though he seldom visits, is accepted as a close friend and becomes a special favourite of little Lucie.

 In Paris in July 1789, the Defarges help to lead the storming of the Bastille, a symbol of royal tyranny.
-Defarge enters Dr Manette's former cell, One Hundred and Five, North Tower, and searches it thoroughly.
+Defarge enters Dr. Manette's former cell and searches it thoroughly.
 Throughout the countryside, local officials and other representatives of the aristocracy are slaughtered, and the St. Evrémonde château is burned to the ground.

 In 1792, Lorry travels to France to save important documents stored at Tellson's Paris branch from the chaos of the French Revolution.
-Darnay receives a letter from Gabelle, one of his uncle's former servants who has been imprisoned by the revolutionaries, pleading for the Marquis to help secure his release.
-Without telling his family or revealing his position as the new Marquis, Darnay also sets out for Paris.
+Darnay receives a letter from Gabelle, one of his uncle's former servants who has been imprisoned by the revolutionaries, pleading for Darnay (now the Marquis St. Evrémonde) to help secure his release.
+Without telling his family or revealing his position as the new marquis, Darnay also sets out for Paris.